The Future of the Creator Economy: Why Owned Platforms Beat Social Reach in 2026 and Beyond

 - Revenue layer (owned): Paid membership, premium content, community access, digital products.
 All transactions on infrastructure you control.
 All subscriber data yours.

 The creator economy's next decade will be won by operators, not personalities.
-The distinction matters: a personality is optimised for attention; an operator is optimised for business outcomes.
+The distinction matters: a personality is optimized for attention; an operator is optimized for business outcomes.

 The ceiling for a creator who has built owned infrastructure is determined by the value they create.
 The ceiling for a creator who has not is determined by an algorithm they do not control.